Photograph manipulation: On social media

 Social media apps such as Snapchat, Instagram, and TikTok enable users to manipulate photos using the back or front camera, applying pre-made filters to enhance the quality of the picture, distort themselves, or add creative elements such as text, coloring or stickers.
 Filters provided on social media platforms are made by social media companies or are user-generated content.
 Photo editing techniques include the addition of polls, GIFs, music, countdowns, donations, and links.
 Influencers use filters to grow engagement and boost follower activity, in order to be seen as unique, creative, or fascinating.
 Meta reported that over 600 million people have used an AR effect on Facebook or Instagram.

 Mobile phone applications such as Facetune allow users to modify their own personal images.
 Social media users, especially younger people, are thus exposed to an extreme amount of manipulated imagery presenting unrealistic, unachievable body ideals.
 For example, social media platforms such as TikTok have include filters that create an illusion of physical attributes, such as the "skinny filter" and the "perfect skin filter".
 Part of the idea of perfection on social media comes from Japanese culture and the word "kawaii", which translates to an overall aspect of cuteness; exerting fragile, girly, and childlike emotions.
 Kawaii-enhanced photos present a perception of perfection in a photo booth setting.
 This notion catalyzed the first selfie phone camera by Kyocera in 1999, which led to the posting of selfies during the beginnings of MySpace in the early 2000s.

 In advertising

 Photo manipulation has been used in advertisements for television commercials and magazines to make their products or the person look better and more appealing than how they look in reality.
-Some tricks that are used with photo manipulation for advertising are: fake grill marks with eye-liner, using white glue instead of milk, or using deodorant to make vegetables look glossy.
+Additionally, subjects may be altered to achieve a desired composition by cheating anatomy and/or perspective to achieve a more desirable silhouette or direct the eye to particular elements.
+(Note: For example, the Han Solo character poster for Star Wars: The Force Awakens (2015) depicts his right face expanded almost to a front-facing perspective, while the left side is at somewhat of a three-quarter view.)